Poisons safety

 - out of reach from children

-- Dispose of unwanted household chemicals – contact EPA Clean Out on 131 555 or visit NSW EPA
+- throw away unwanted household chemicals – contact EPA Clean Out on 131 555 or visit the NSW EPA website.

 First aid for poisoning

-In case of contact with poison, there are some general first aid tips that can be followed based on the form of contact with the poison.
-However, it is important to follow the advice from Triple Zero and the PIC, as they will be able to provide specific guidance based on your child’s situation.
+If your child comes in contact with a poison, there are some general first aid steps you can take- depending on the type of poisons and what part of the body is affected.
+However, it is important to follow the advice of Triple Zero (000) or Poisons Information Centre (PIC), as they will be able to provide specific advice for your child’s situation.

 Swallowed